 What Could be Improved

-For the price tag and breadth of features, you should strongly consider Xara, whether you’re a beginner or power user.
-Not only will you save a boatload of money over the pricey subscription plans, it’s flexible and easy to use once you get accustomed to it.
+For the price tag and breadth of features, you should strongly consider Xara, whether you’re a beginner or a power user.
+Not only will you save a boatload of money over the pricey subscription plans, but it’s also flexible and easy to use once you get accustomed to it.
 And it’s really handy to be able to do so much in the same piece of software.
 You can get a free 7-day trial that you can extend to 30 days if you register.